Ebbe Sand: National breakthrough

-He scored 12 goals in 29 games in his breakthrough season and helped Brøndby win the Danish Superliga title.
+Sand scored 12 goals in 29 games in his breakthrough season and helped Brøndby win the Danish Superliga title.
 Brøndby matched that feat in both 1997 and 1998, with 1998 being an even better year for both Sand and Brøndby.
 Sand won the Danish Golden Boot as he scored 28 goals in 33 games and helped Brøndby win the Danish Cup, completing the Double.
 Sand was first capped for the Denmark national football team on 22 April 1998 against Norway, and following his great 1998 season, he was selected to play for Denmark in the 1998 FIFA World Cup.

 He took part in all five Denmark matches at the World Cup, and scored his first goal for Denmark in the game against Nigeria, his own most treasured goal for the national team.
 Entering as a substitute, he ran into the blind spot of the defense, had the ball lobbed to him over the heads of the defenders by Michael Laudrup, before he headed the ball to his right, past the Nigerian Taribo West, and slotted the ball home in the lower left corner.
 It only took 16 seconds from his substitution to his goal, a World Cup record that still stands.
 Following his break through on the international stage, he was named Danish Player of the Year.
 In 1998, Sand was diagnosed with testicular cancer.
 He had the cancer removed and was back in action just a few weeks after the operation.